 - Try your hand at Karaoke at home.
-Some TV providers such as Bell (Fibe TV) offer music videos as well as karaoke.
+Some TV providers such as Bell (Fibe TV) in Canada offer music videos as well as karaoke.
 Bell’s Stingray music has a selection of different types of karaoke music with words.
 Wet your whistle with a glass of wine or whisky for a night of serenading each other.

 What are your ideas for great Valentine’s Day experiences?